rsirimalla/learn-kafka/README.md

 **Note:** All commands now use `--bootstrap-server` instead of the old `--zookeeper` parameter.
 This is a key change in Kafka 4.0+!

 ## Troubleshooting

+**"kafka-topics: command not found" error:**
+- If you see this error, you might be using the raw `apache/kafka` image instead of `confluentinc/cp-kafka`
+- Solution: Use the Confluent image as shown in the tutorial (it has better PATH configuration)
+- Alternative: Use full paths like `/opt/kafka/bin/kafka-topics.sh` if using Apache's image

 **Port already in use:**
 ```bash